 - Supported display protocols

-- Allow users to reset/restart their machines
+- Allow users to restart machines

 - Allow users to initiate separate sessions from different client devices